Public Records & Services in Granby

 Frequently Asked Questions

 To register to vote in Granby, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Hampshire County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
-For local municipal elections in Granby, contact the Hampshire County Clerk's office for schedules and ballot information.
+For local county and state elections (Granby is an unincorporated community in Hampshire County and does not hold municipal elections), contact the Hampshire County Clerk's office for schedules and ballot information.

 Property records for Granby, Massachusetts are maintained by the Hampshire Board of Assessors's Office and the Hampshire County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hampshire County, including parcels in Granby.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Hampshire County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Massachusetts counties provide online property record searches through their county websites.
-For in-person requests, visit the Hampshire County offices at the county courthouse.
 The Hampshire County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Granby, Massachusetts residents are available through both county and state offices.
 The Massachusetts Registry of Vital Records and Statistics, located in Boston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Massachusetts.
 Orders can be placed online, by mail, or in person.
 Locally, the Hampshire County Clerk's office issues marriage licenses and maintains marriage records for Hampshire County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.